DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-07-30-addressing-our-it-health-check-audit.md

 ---
 title: Addressing our IT health check audit
-description: How we ensure the grant funding is being claimed and used appropriately
+description: How we ensure the grant funding is being used appropriately
 date: 2024-07-30
 tags:
   - auditing